Elasticsearch Migration#

 Overview#

-To migrate your indices to Elasticsearch 8.x, you must perform the following steps:
+To migrate your indices to Elasticsearch 8.x, you must first perform these common initial steps:

 Download Helper Scripts#